Quantum state preparation without coherent arithmetic: Exact amplitude amplification

 \subsection{Working with approximately known amplitudes}

 We discuss how best to amplify the state in cases where we do not know the exact value of $\fillfrac{\tilde{f}}{N}$.
 This may arise because the value $n$ is so large that it would be too costly to classically compute the filling fraction.
 If we have a lower bound for $\fillfrac{\tilde{f}}{N}$, then we can simply apply fixed-point amplitude amplification, using QSVT~\cite{gilyen2018quantum}.
-This also only uses a single additional ancilla qubit\textsuperscript{\ref{foot:ToffoliAncilla}} and increases the success probability to $\geq (1-\zeta)$ at the cost of a multiplicative overhead of $\bigO{\log\left( \zeta^{-1} \right)}$.
+This also only uses a single additional ancilla qubit\footnote{For the implementation of the generalized Toffoli required for the reflection around the all-$0$ initial state we might need an additional second ancilla qubit. } and increases the success probability to $\geq (1-\zeta)$ at the cost of a multiplicative overhead of $\bigO{\log\left( \zeta^{-1} \right)}$.

 If $n$ is sufficiently large, it is possible to approximate the value of $\fillfrac{\tilde{f}}{N}$ by its continuous counterpart $\fillfrac{\tilde{f}}{\infty}$ or $\fillfrac{f}{\infty}$, c.f. \Cref{Apx:genDiscBounds}, which is efficient to evaluate for many functions.
 Assuming that $\left|\fillfrac{\tilde{f}}{\infty} - \fillfrac{\tilde{f}}{N} \right| \leq \delta \leq \fillfrac{\tilde{f}}{\infty}$, we can apply \Cref{thm:ExactAmpAmp} for bounding the error in the resulting amplitude by As the approximation error $\delta$ decreases exponentially with the number of qubits $n$ used for discretizing the function, we expect this error to be small.